Multigraded Apolarity

 Now consider the ideal $I = (\alpha^3 - \beta^3, \gamma) \subseteq F^\perp$.
 We show that the length of the scheme defined by $I$ is three.
 Since $I$ is radical, the scheme given by $I$ is reduced, hence this will show that $\rr(F) \leq 3$, as desired.
 But $I = (\alpha - \beta, \gamma) \cap (\alpha - \varepsilon \beta, \gamma)\cap (\alpha -\varepsilon^2 \beta,\gamma)$, where $\varepsilon = \frac{-1 + \sqrt{3}i}{2}$, so the scheme given by $I$ is the reduced union of $[1,1,0], [\varepsilon,1,0], [\varepsilon^2,1,0]$.

 \begin{remark} Since in this example

-and $\crr(F) = 2$, we see that the bound stated in point (1) of Proposition \ref{proposition:catalecticant} does not hold for the cactus rank (and reflexive sheaves of rank one that are not line bundles). \end{remark} \begin{remark} One can also calculate that the projective tangent space in this embedding at the singular point $[0,0,1]$ is the whole $\mathbb{P}^5$ (this can be done by describing the embedding by a lattice polytope and calculating the Hilbert basis at a vertex corresponding to the singular point).
+and $\crr(F) = 2$, we see that the bound stated in point (1) of Theorem \ref{theorem:catalecticant} does not hold for the cactus rank (and reflexive sheaves of rank one that are not line bundles). \end{remark} \begin{remark} One can also calculate that the projective tangent space in this embedding at the singular point $[0,0,1]$ is the whole $\mathbb{P}^5$ (this is a straightforward application of Proposition \ref{proposition:embedded_tangent_space}).
 It follows that the cactus rank of every point in $\mathbb{P}^5$ is at most two, since any point of the tangent space at $[0,0,1]$ can be reached by a linear span of a scheme of length two supported at $[0,0,1]$. \end{remark}